This is a brief introduction to basic Real Time Operating Systems concepts.

-Most RTOSs, including ChibiOS/RT, implement “fixed priority preemptive” scheduling algorithm.
+Most RTOSs, including ChibiOS/RT and ChibiOS/NIL, implement “fixed priority preemptive” scheduling algorithm.
 The strategy is very simple and can be described using few rules:

 If the system has N cores the above strategy ensures that the N highest priority threads are being executed in any moment.
 Small embedded systems usually have a single core so there is only one running thread in any moment.

 An explanation of how priorities are organized in ChibiOS/RT can be found in the article “Priority Levels”.

 An important role of an embedded RTOS is handling of interrupts.
 Interrupts are an important events source to which a system designed around an RTOS is supposed to react.
 We can classify interrupt sources in two main classes: